Our Community Impact

 Through annual events, including two More Than Pink Walks and our Race for the Cure, we raise funds that improve access to care and support survivors, those living with Metastatic Breast Cancer and caregivers.
 To that end, 75% of all net funds donated to our Affiliate stays within our service area and we have dedicated over $15.5 million into community programs since 1990.

-In our 2018-2019 funding cycle, Komen Upstate New York funds allowed our community grantee partners to:
+In our 2018-2019, Komen Upstate New York investments in our community supported:

-- Serve over 4,250 people across Upstate New York – providing evidence based education, screening, diagnostics, support for treatment, and more
+- Over 4,250 people across Upstate New York with evidence based education, screening, diagnostics, support for treatment, and more

-- Screen 2,765 women for breast cancer – this lead to 14 cases being diagnosed
+- Screening for 2,765 women for breast cancer – this lead to 14 cases being diagnosed

-- Provide transportation assistance to 191 patients in need of treatment
+- Transportation assistance to 191 patients in need of treatment

-- Support patient navigators in helping 262 patients receive diagnostic testing and 55 patients begin breast cancer treatment
+- Patient navigators in helping 262 patients receive diagnostic testing and 55 patients begin breast cancer treatment

 By partnering with locally-based collaborative programs across our 49 county service area, we are able to support the fight against breast cancer on the front lines, advancing Komen’s BOLD GOAL, to reduce breast cancer deaths by 50% in the U.S. by 2026, in our communities.